School General Terms

 ||Without limiting clause 7.7, an Excusable Event includes any:

-- outage of the Wholesale Access Service that connects you to the Managed Network to the School service;
+- outage of the Wholesale Access Service that connects you to the Managed Network - Internet service;

-- power outage, theft or vandalism of any device that connects you to the Managed Network to the School service;
+- power outage, theft or vandalism of any device that connects you to the Managed Network - Internet service;

-- cyber security incident, including any event caused by Disabling Code used maliciously by a Third Party (for clarity, this applies whether or not you have opted out of the Safe and Secure Internet feature (refer to Managed Network Terms (clause 1.6)); and/or
+- cyber security incident, including any event caused by Disabling Code used maliciously by a Third Party (for clarity, this applies whether or not you have opted out of the Safe and Secure Internet feature (refer to Service Descriptions (clause 1.6)); and/or

 - denial of access to your site.